RBC is one of Canada’s leading Big 5 banks, offering a variety of travel and cash back credit cards.

 Best Premium RBC Credit Card

-- Plus, earn 1.25x RBC RBC Rewards points on all purchases
+- Plus, earn 1.25x RBC Avion points† on all qualifying purchases

 The RBC Avion Visa Infinite Privilege is RBC’s top-tier card.
 It’s a step up from their other cards, earning 1.25 Avion points per dollar spent on all purchases.